benzispawn/AstartSearch/README.md

 Here it begins my path on this C++ course where we started with some basic stuff as arrays, variables, pointer and a little bit of Object Oriented programming.

-I'm very anxious about the other projects...
+I'm very anxious for the other projects...

 ## Route Planning Project